Malaga carnival 2023

 Sunday 12 February

 Children’s fancy dress competition – from noon on Plaza de la Constitución.

 Official carnival parade – starts in Pasillo de Santo Domingo on the west side of the river and the floats accompanied by lots of people in fancy dress make their way through the historic centre to Plaza de la Merced.
 Parade starts from 5.30pm.

 The search to find the best group of carnival music players (the satirical songs and music are known as comparsas and chirigotas) goes on throughout the historic centre.
 Concerts take place every early evening from 8pm onwards on the Plaza de la Constitución.
 You may not understand the words to the songs, but there’s always a fun atmosphere with lots of music and dancing.

 Children’s carnival – a great things to do for kids in Malaga.
 Children’s parade from noon onwards.
-Children’s fun and games from 5-8pm on Plaza de la Constitución.
+Children’s fun and games from noon-2pm and 5-7pm on Plaza de la Constitución.
 Check out other things to do with children in Malaga.